The Three Easiest Cultured Foods to Get You Started

 However, this mildly tart and delicious cultured dairy product can quickly become a favorite, and it is amazingly simple to make.

-The process involves a glass jar (quart-sized works well), kefir grains or starter culture, and fresh milk.
-Add the grains and milk to a glass jar.
+The process involves a glass jar (quart-size works well), kefir grains or starter culture, and fresh milk.
+Add the grains or starter to the milk in a glass jar.
 (Exact ratios are found on the directions that go along with the culture.)
 Cover and shake or stir with a wooden spoon.
 Cover loosely with a lid or coffee filter so it is not airtight but won’t let bugs in.
 Allow to culture 12 hours for a very mild and thin kefir, 24 hours for a thicker and stronger-flavored kefir.

 Remove the kefir grains, add them to fresh milk, and start your next batch.
 That’s it!
 Click here for detailed instructions and a step-by-step video tutorial.

 The process of making water kefir is very similar to that of making milk kefir.
 The main difference is that instead of culturing milk you are culturing sweetened water.